 purchase a costly supplement in the form of bee pollen, and could

 I decided to conduct a nutritional comparison between 100 grams each of bee pollen, raw apple and boiled kale. firstly, it should be noted that bee pollen is high in carbohydrate - not great if you are on a low carbs diet.
 Then again, I have to say, it looks to me like ordinary foods in a well balanced diet should give you all you need, with few calories.
-You can read more about this comparison on my page (opens a new window) describing nutritional Bee Pollen Benefits.
+You can read more about this comparison on my page (opens a new window) describing nutritional content of Bee Pollen.

 So, if you want to ensure you are not losing out on nutrients during weight loss, then probably it's best to: